aubreyrs/aubreyrs/README.md

       I'm an 18 year old fullstack developer from the UK! my current stack includes:
       Languages: Python, JS/TS, Go, Rust, C++/C/C#, x86 ASM, Java/Kotlin etc.
       Databases: MongoDB, MySQL, Redis, Cassandra, PostgreSQL etc.
-      I also like doing a lot of things related to malware analysis and reverse engineering!
       <br>
       <br>
       Some stuff I'm into includes the following :p